docker/docs/engine/swarm/join-nodes.md

 title: Join nodes to a swarm
 ---

-When you first create a swarm, you place a single Docker Engine (Engine) into swarm mode.
+When you first create a swarm, you place a single Docker Engine into swarm mode.
 To take full advantage of swarm mode you can add nodes to the swarm:

 * Adding worker nodes increases capacity.
 When you deploy a service to a swarm,